SergioCampbell/demowindow/README.md

 # demowindow

-This app was made with React, React-router-dom v6, typescript, webpack and babel.
+This app was made with:
+- React
+- React-router-dom v6
+- typescript
+- webpack
+- Babel

 # Configuration
 Make sure to run the follow code to install all dependencies: